PRBonn/rko_lio/python/README.md

 When working with raw data, the folder structure and file layout have to follow a specific convention, since we need both lidar and imu data.

 Folder layout example:
 ```
 dataset_root/
 ├── transforms.yaml                 # requires specific keys for extrinsics
 ├── imu.csv                         # or imu.txt, requires specific column names
-└── lidar/                          # folder needs to be named exactly
+└── lidar/                          # folder needs to be named the same
     ├── 1662622237000000000.ply     # filenames should be timestamps in nanoseconds
     ├── 1662622238000000000.ply
     └── ...
 ```

 Requirements:
-- transforms.yaml: must define two keys:
+- transforms.yaml: must define two keys: Each should be a 4×4 transformation matrix specifying extrinsics to the base frame.
+(See [this](../README.md#a-note-on-transformations) for frame-order convention.)
   - `T_imu_to_base`
   - `T_lidar_to_base`
-Each should be a 4×4 transformation matrix specifying extrinsics to the base frame.
-(See [A Note on Transformations](../README.md#a-note-on-transformations) in the main README for frame-order convention.)

 - imu file (`.csv` or `.txt`): exactly one file is expected.
 Columns must include: `timestamp, gyro_x, gyro_y, gyro_z, accel_x, accel_y, accel_z`.
 Additional columns may be present, but these are required.
 `timestamp` in particular is assumed to be in nanoseconds, rest are SI units.

 - lidar folder (`lidar/`): contains scans as `.ply` files.
   - Filename: must be a timestamp (ns) corresponding to the end of recording for that scan, i.e., close to time of last recorded point.
 This timestamp is used along with the IMU timestamp to sort both sensor data into a common index, which is then processed sequentially by the odometry system.
   - Each `.ply` must include a time field for points.
 Accepted field names are: `time`, `timestamp`, `timestamps`, or `t`.
 This time must be in seconds, representing the absolute time of point collection.
 (PRs welcome to improve this dataloader.)
 </details>